Course Title: Creative Media Work Practices

 Upon successful completion of this course, you will be able to:

-- Critically discuss contemporary media work practices in terms of aesthetics, communication and technology.
+1. Critically analyse contemporary media work practices in relation to aesthetics, authorship, collaboration, and technology.

-- Design, produce and evaluate personal digital strategies and assets.
+2. Design, produce, and evaluate digital media narratives and assets.

 Overview of Learning Activities